alxlit/coffeescript-php/README.md

 ## Status

-CoffeeScript version **1.1.1** has been fully ported over.
+CoffeeScript version **1.1.1** has been fully ported over (see tags).
 Compiled code nearly matches the reference 100%, except for the occasional extra newline.
 Tons of `E_STRICT` problems.

+Work towards porting version 1.2 and making it `E_STRICT` will continue on the master branch, so it'll probably be unstable.

 ## FAQ